rajesh-rtv/yang-replacement/draft-rtv-netmod-yang-subtree-replacement.md

 author:
  -
     fullname: Rajesh Tarakkad Venkateswaran
-    organization: Cisco Systems
+    organization: IETF
     email: rtv@cisco.com
  -
     fullname: Sai Venkata Giri Karnati
-    organization: Cisco Systems
+    organization: IETF
     email: saikarna@cisco.com
  -
     fullname: Sarthak Jain
-    organization: Cisco Systems
+    organization: IETF
     email: sarthakj@cisco.com
  -
     fullname: Veena Ramamoorthy
-    organization: Cisco Systems
+    organization: IETF
     email: vemoorth@cisco.com
  -
     fullname: Venkata Harish Nagamangalam
-    organization: Cisco Systems
+    organization: IETF
     email: vnagaman@cisco.com

 normative:
   RFC7950:
-    title: The YANG 1.1 Data Modeling Language
-    author:
-      - ins: M. Bjorklund, Ed.
-        name: Martin Bjorklund
-        org: Tail-f Systems
-    date: 2016-08
-    seriesinfo:
-      RFC: 7950
-      DOI: 10.17487/RFC7950
   RFC8407:
-    title: Guidelines for Authors and Reviewers of Documents Containing YANG Data Models
-    author:
-      - ins: A. Bierman
-        name: Andy Bierman
-        org: YumaWorks
-    date: 2018-10
-    seriesinfo:
-      RFC: 8407
-      DOI: 10.17487/RFC8407

 informative:
   RFC8340:
-    title: YANG Tree Diagrams
-    author:
-      - ins: M. Bjorklund
-        name: Martin Bjorklund
-        org: Tail-f Systems
-      - ins: L. Berger, Ed.
-        name: Lou Berger
-        org: LabN Consulting, L.L.C.
-    date: 2018-03
-    seriesinfo:
-      RFC: 8340
-      DOI: 10.17487/RFC8340

 ...

 --- abstract

-YANG is a data modeling language used to define the configuration and operational data of network devices.
-As network technologies evolve, some nodes within YANG models may become deprecated or obsolete.
-This document proposes the introduction of a new mechanism using a YANG extension to specify the updated XPath node when an existing node is deprecated or obsolete.
-By embedding replacement information directly within the YANG model, this proposal enables programmatic inference of replacements and automated tooling for managing node replacements.
+As YANG data models evolve over time, model nodes are often deprecated or made obsolete.
+Current practices for documenting replacement paths for these nodes rely on unstructured external documents, making it difficult to programmatically identify and migrate to replacement nodes.
+This document proposes a YANG extension mechanism that embeds replacement path information directly within YANG models, enabling automation tools to identify replacement nodes and assist users in migrating from deprecated elements to their replacements.

 --- middle

 # Introduction

 YANG {{RFC7950}} is a data modeling language used to define the configuration and operational data of network devices.
-As network technologies evolve, some nodes within YANG models may become deprecated or obsolete.
-This document proposes the introduction of a new mechanism using a YANG extension to specify the updated XPath node when an existing node is deprecated or obsolete.
-By embedding replacement information directly within the YANG model, this proposal enables a programmatic inference of replacements and enables automated tooling for managing node replacements.
+As network devices and services evolve, YANG data models must also evolve to support new features and functionality.
+This evolution often requires deprecating or obsoleting existing nodes in favor of newer, more appropriate structures.

+The YANG language provides "status" statements to indicate that a data node has been deprecated or made obsolete, but it does not provide a standardized mechanism to indicate what new node(s) should be used instead.
+This lack of standardized replacement information creates challenges for users of YANG models who need to update their systems to use newer model elements.

 # Problem Statement

-Currently, the only way to communicate replacement paths for deprecated nodes is through separate, unstructured documents like CSV files or emails.
-This approach suffers from several drawbacks:
+Currently, when YANG model nodes are deprecated or obsoleted, the information about replacement nodes is typically documented in separate, unstructured documents such as CSV files, release notes, or even informal emails.
+This approach suffers from several significant drawbacks:

-- It is inefficient, requiring manual searching and correlation of information.
+- **Inefficiency**: Network operators must manually search through external documentation to find replacement paths, often requiring correlation between multiple documents.

-- It is error-prone, as the external document may not accurately reflect the node structure and paths defined in the YANG files.
+- **Error-prone**: External documentation can become outdated or may not accurately reflect the current node structure and paths defined in the YANG files, leading to incorrect migrations.

-- It hinders automation, as there is no standardized way for tools to programmatically identify and report replacement nodes.
+- **Lack of automation**: Without a standardized, machine-readable way to express replacement information, tools cannot programmatically identify replacement nodes or assist users in migration.

+- **Documentation fragmentation**: Replacement information becomes scattered across multiple documents, making it difficult to maintain a complete view of model evolution.

+These challenges are particularly acute for large-scale network operators who must manage configuration across numerous devices with diverse YANG models, and for vendors who need to support customers through model transitions.

+It's worth noting that this functionality has been proposed as a potential enhancement to a future version of the YANG language itself [YANG-NEXT].
+However, developing and standardizing a new version of YANG would likely take a long while.
+The solution proposed in this document is designed to be standardized quickly and used with existing YANG modules and infrastructure.

 # Solution

-To address the challenges associated with deprecated XPath nodes in YANG models, we propose leveraging an extension-based approach rather than introducing a new core keyword to the YANG language.
-This approach follows the recommendations in {{RFC8407}} for extending YANG functionality.
-Specifically, we introduce a custom extension, `cisco-ext:replacement-info`, which provides metadata indicating the appropriate replacement for a deprecated or obsolete node.
-This extension will carry information such as the XPath or reference to the updated node, and optionally indicate whether the feature is scheduled for removal.
+To address the challenges associated with deprecated or obsolete nodes in YANG models, we propose an extension-based approach that embeds replacement information directly within the YANG models themselves.
+This approach follows the recommendations in {{RFC8407}} for extending YANG functionality without modifying the core language.

-This approach maintains backward compatibility and minimizes disruption to existing tooling and workflows.
-It enables YANG developers and tools to manage deprecations more effectively, offering clear guidance for transitions and supporting long-term model evolution with improved documentation and automation support.
+## Proposed Extension Mechanism

+Specifically, we introduce a custom extension, `ietf-ext:replacement-info`, which provides structured metadata indicating the appropriate replacement for a deprecated or obsolete node.
+This extension carries precise XPath information to the replacement node(s), enabling both human operators and automated tools to locate the new node.

+The benefits of this approach include:

+- **Backward compatibility**: The extension approach doesn't require changes to the YANG language itself and is compatible with existing tools.

+- **Self-documenting models**: Replacement information is embedded directly in the models, eliminating the need for external documentation.

+- **Automation enablement**: Tools can programmatically identify replacement paths and assist with migration.

+- **Improved developer experience**: YANG model developers and users gain clear guidance for transitions between deprecated and replacement nodes.

+- **Support for complex replacements**: The extension can represent various replacement scenarios, including one-to-one, one-to-many, many-to-one replacements and replacements across different YANG modules.

 # Implementation of the Replacement Keyword Across Various Scenarios

+The following sections demonstrate how the `ietf-ext:replacement-info` extension can be applied across different replacement scenarios.
+The examples illustrate common patterns encountered when evolving YANG models and show how the extension provides clear migration paths for each situation.

-## Reasoning for Path Selection
+## Path Reference Types

+To accommodate different structural relationships between deprecated nodes and their replacements, we define two types of path references:

-- **REPLACEMENT_ABSOLUTE_PATH:** Used when the destination leaf is in a straightforward structure, such as a container, allowing easy pinpointing from the yang root.
-Indicates that the XPath provided is an absolute path from the root of the YANG model.
+- **REPLACEMENT_ABSOLUTE_PATH:** Used when the replacement node can be directly referenced with an absolute path from the YANG model root.
+This is the most common case for nodes in standard containers and lists.

-- **REPLACEMENT_REL_PATH:** Used when the destination leaf is part of a grouping structure that might be utilized in multiple locations.
-This choice allows the path to fit multiple locations attributes seamlessly.
-Indicates that the XPath provided is a relative path from the top level of a grouping.
-- **Absolute XPath (abs_path):** For nodes not within groupings, use an absolute XPath.
+- **REPLACEMENT_REL_PATH:** Used when the replacement node appears in multiple places, such as within structures like groupings, augments, etc. This approach ensures the reference remains valid regardless of where the node is used.

+Each path reference type has specific syntax requirements and use cases, which are illustrated in the examples that follow.

 ## Case 1: Simple Node with Replacement

 - **Description:** Node that is deprecated and has a replacement node
-- **Syntax:** `cisco-ext:replacement-info "REPLACEMENT_ABSOLUTE_PATH:/{File_name}:{abs_path}";`
+- **Syntax:** `ietf-ext:replacement-info "REPLACEMENT_ABSOLUTE_PATH:/{File_name}:{abs_path}";`

 ## Case 2: Node Deprecated with No Replacement

 - **Description:** Node that is deprecated and has no replacement node.
-- **Syntax:** `cisco-ext:replacement-info "REPLACEMENT_ABSOLUTE_PATH:None";`
+- **Syntax:** `ietf-ext:replacement-info "REPLACEMENT_ABSOLUTE_PATH:None";`

 ## Case 3: Grouping Cases